Radon in Johnson County, Kansas

 How to test for radon in your home

-Radon test kits can be obtained from our office for a reduced fee.
+Radon test kits can be purchases in our office during regular office hours.
 Test kits purchased through Johnson County Extension includes the laboratory analysis fee and return postage.

 - The radon test kits are available for $15 per kit.